Jwizzed/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
+   * Staging area - A temporary place to add changed files before commit them to the repository.
-   * Working copy -
+   * Working copy - A local version of the repository files that we are working.
+We might push it to the remote repository later.
-   * master -
+   * master - master/main is a default branch in a Git repository.
-   * HEAD -
+   * HEAD - A pointer to the current commit.

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
    # Git configuration commands for a new account
+   git config --global user.name "Krittin Setdhavanich "
+   git config --global user.email Jwizzed@outlook.com
    ```

 3. There are 2 ways to create a local Git repository.
-Briefly descibe each one:
+Briefly describe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - Initialize a new Git repository by using `git init`
+   - Clone an existing remote repository by using `git clone`

 ## Adding and Changing Things